canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 Inside the Mir-on-X window, you should see the same graphical animations you saw earlier, and statistics printed to your console.
 The difference is that this time they are coming from a snap.

-All should be fine before proceeding.
+## Notes
+duration: 1:00

+### Why did we step through that process instead of simply presenting the working .yaml?

+Because snapping applications can reveal lots of hard-coded paths and assumptions that applications make, which snap confinement will break.
+It is good to understand the steps needed to debug and solve these problems.

+There can be many, many environment variables and support files that need to be set up inside snaps, for applications to run correctly.
+Much of this work has already been done and automated in the *snapcraft-desktop-helpers* project, we will be using this later.

+### We now have a snap working with a desktop Wayland server

+*But our goal is to have it working on UbuntuCore on your chosen device.*

 ## UbuntuCore

-We now have a snap working with a desktop Wayland server.
-But our goal is to have it working on UbuntuCore on your chosen device.
+duration: 5:00

 ### Ubuntu Core Setup

-Once you have set up Ubuntu Core and logged in you will need to enable the experimental “layouts” feature as we did on desktop:
+Once you have set up Ubuntu Core on your device or VM and logged in you will need to enable the experimental “layouts” feature as we did on desktop:

 ```bash
 sudo snap set core experimental.layouts=true